bardzjhe/VoiceBot_PhoneCall_SIM800C/README.md

 ### NLP-related features

 Apart from calling function, it provides basic MP3 playing function, and audio recording.
-As for advanced NLP-related features, which include
+As for advanced NLP-related features that enable it to interact with the users, it includes

 >1.
-Convert a text file to mp3/wav format utilizing Google Cloud API, and this file would be played later.
+Convert a text file to mp3/wav format utilizing GCP API, and vice versa, by transcribing streaming audio from a microphone.
 >2.
-Transcribe streaming audio from a microphone.
+Integrate with the interface provided by the supervisor, and make it able to better identify some specific terms from the user's voice.
 >3.
 Languages should preferably include English, Cantonese and Mandarin.
+When the user speaks one kind of language, it should reply in the same language.

 Those are achieved with the help of [GCP API](https://cloud.google.com), including texttospeech and speech.